DynaConF: Dynamic Forecasting of Non-Stationary Time Series: Method

 Since the integral is intractable, we instead introduce a variational distribution $\q(\V\chi_{B:T})$ and maximize the following variational lower-bound $\ELBO$ of the log-likelihood in Eq.~\ref{eq:marginal:ll}:

-Based on the conditional independence structure of the prior process, we construct the variational distribution $\q(\V\chi_{B:T})$ similarly as an autoregressive process, but we assume a simple Normal distribution at each time step for efficient sampling and back-propagation.
-At the beginning, we assume $\q(\V\chi_B) = \p(\V\chi_B)$.
+Based on the conditional independence structure of the prior process, we construct the variational distribution $\q(\V\chi_{B:T})$ similar to an autoregressive process.
+However, we assume a simple normal distribution at each time step for efficient sampling and back-propagation.
+First, we define $\q(\V\chi_B)$ as a normal distribution.
 Then, conditioning on the previous $\V\chi_{t-1}$, we recursively define

-where $\V{a}_t$, $\V{m}_t, \V{s}_t \in \Real^F$ are variational parameters.
-Intuitively, $\V{a}_t$ is a gate that chooses between continuing from the previous $\V\chi_{t-1}$, with noise $\Normal(0, \diag(\V{s}^2_t)$, and using a new distribution $\Normal(\V{m}_t, \diag(\V{s}_t^2))$.
+where $\V{a}_t$, $\V{m}_t, \V{s}_t \in \Real^{D_\phi}$ are variational parameters.
+Intuitively, $\V{a}_t$ is a gate that chooses between continuing from the previous $\V\chi_{t-1}$, with noise $\Normal(0, \diag(\V{s}^2_t))$, and using a new distribution $\Normal(\V{m}_t, \diag(\V{s}_t^2))$.